 - Students enrolled in this section of AMH 2010 can expect a comprehensive, highly detailed, and balanced study of American history to 1877. - I serve as the Chair of the Social Sciences Division at Gulf Coast and am into my thirty-seventh year of teaching at the college level.
 I've taught American history courses at five different universities and colleges, including Salisbury University, Auburn University, and Auburn University Montgomery.
 I served as a faculty member and administrator at Troy University from 1997-2019.
 Let me know of problems or issues as soon as possible.
-I am always open to questions and to handling any problems you are experiencing with the course. - This online course is organized into modules, each consisting of reading assignments, digital lecture links, terms lists, and films/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24 hours-48 hours on weekends. - Students enrolled in this section of AMH 2010 are expected to use Canvas, the OpenStax textbook website, and their GCSC email address for accessing the learning materials for this course and for all internet-based communication. - The primary learning activities in this course will be watching and taking thorough notes on each of the lectures and on all of the assigned pages within the textbook. - Students enrolled in this course will be required to: - Listen to and take thorough notes on the digital lectures assigned with each Learning Module-I cannot overstress the importance of the digital lectures; - Read all of the textbook pages assigned within each Learning Module; - Complete all four exams AS SCHEDULED (see the course schedule in Canvas). - Contact the instructor via email at once with any problems or issues.
+I am always open to questions and to handling any problems you are experiencing with the course. - This online course is organized into modules, each consisting of reading assignments, digital lecture links, terms lists, and films/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24 hours-48 hours on weekends.

+- Students enrolled in this section of AMH 2010 are expected to use Canvas, the OpenStax textbook website, and their GCSC email address for accessing the learning materials for this course and for all internet-based communication. - The primary learning activities in this course will be watching and taking thorough notes on each of the lectures and on all of the assigned pages within the textbook. - Students enrolled in this course will be required to: - Listen to and take thorough notes on the digital lectures assigned with each Learning Module-I cannot overstress the importance of the digital lectures; - Read all of the textbook pages assigned within each Learning Module; - Complete all four exams AS SCHEDULED (see the course schedule in Canvas). - Contact the instructor via email at once with any problems or issues.
 I cannot handle problems unless you make me aware of them.

 Academic Integrity Policy - Honest participation in academic endeavors fosters an environment in which optimal learning can take place and is consistent with the college's mission.
 Academic misconduct, including cheating or plagiarism, is destructive to the spirit of an educational environment.
-Social Science professors report every instance of student academic misconduct to the college for inclusion on the student's records.
-"Cheating" includes but is not limited to use of any unauthorized assistance in completing course work.
-"Plagiarism" includes, but it not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment as well as the purchase of papers or projects.
-"Self-plagiarism" occurs when a student submits the same or considerably similar document to fulfill requirements in different classes.
+Social Science professors report every instance of student academic misconduct to the college for inclusion in the student's records.

+- "Cheating" includes but is not limited to the use of any unauthorized assistance in completing coursework. - "Plagiarism" includes, but is not limited to, the use by paraphrase or direct quotation of another person's published or unpublished work without full and clear acknowledgment as well as the purchase of papers or projects. - "Self-plagiarism" occurs when a student submits the same or considerably similar document to fulfill requirements in different classes.
 For example, if a student submits a term paper in Religion they originally wrote for an English class, this is self-plagiarism.
-Once a paper receives a grade in one class, it cannot be submitted again for another class.
+Once a paper receives a grade in one class, it cannot be submitted again for another class. - The use of AI software in any form to create class assignments may violate GCSC's Academic Integrity Policy.
+Before employing AI technology in any manner and to any degree, students should consult with their professors for all courses offered through the Social Sciences Division.

 Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or 0) for the test, assignment, or activity, to failure of the course, to suspension or dismissal from the college.